Skip to content

 In a sequence diagram, we have the following concepts:

-• an actor (a stickman symbolizing a user), optionally with a name
+• stickman symbolizing a user, without a nanme (User) or with a name (Bob:User)

 • Lifeline: the entire duration a participant is alive, symbolized by the dotted line downwards

-• Message: arrow between two events with a semantic meaning
+• Message: arrow between two participants at specific y positions with a semantic meaning

-• Activity: the time a participant is active
+• Activity: the time a participant is active, visualized by a white rectangle on the lifeline

-• Frame: A box around some events.
-Can optionally contain a name (i.e. if, while), and sub compartments
+• Frame: A box around a section of the diagram.
+Can optionally contain a name (i.e. if, while), and sub compartments (fragments)

 Order matters